HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="mobile-year-over-year-cms-inp-performance.png",
   caption="Mobile year-over-year CMS INP performance.", description="Bar chart displaying the percentage of mobile websites achieving a \"good\" Interaction to Next Paint (INP) score across ten different platforms for 2024 and 2025.
 Squarespace leads the group with an impressive 96% success rate, followed closely by TYPO3 CMS at 95% and Duda at 93%.
-While nearly all platforms showed year-over-year improvements—with Tilda making a notable jump from approximately 58% to 65%—1C-Bitrix and Weebly remain the lowest performers, with scores of 70% and 71% respectively..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1672867090&format=interactive", sheets_gid="12600581", sql_file="TODO.sql",
+While nearly all platforms showed year-over-year improvements—with Tilda making a notable jump from approximately 58% to 65%—1C-Bitrix and Weebly remain the lowest performers, with scores of 70% and 71% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1672867090&format=interactive", sheets_gid="12600581", sql_file="TODO.sql",